glowlabs-org/PhaseIRewardsSimulator/rewards-simulator/UserSpecification.md

 + The accumulated drawdown of the farm as of that week
 + The net overperformance of the farm as of that week
 + The deposits recovered by the farm in that week (denominated in dollars)
-+ The rewards for the farm that week (denominated in GLW)
++ The rewards for the farm that week (denominated in $ASSET)
-+ The number of GLW rewards recovered from the farm's own vault
++ The number of $ASSET rewards recovered from the farm's own vault
-+ The number of GLW rewards recovered from the pool
++ The number of $ASSET rewards recovered from the pool

 The deposits recovered will need to be calculated by the frontend using the equation `total_deposits * carbon_credits_contributed / total_carbon_credits`

-The number of GLW rewards recovered from the pool can be calculated with the following rough strategy:
+The number of $ASSET rewards recovered from the pool can be calculated with the following rough strategy:

 ```